thrushlang/quantum/README.md

 By creating a compiler, you could port your thrush programming language code to Q#.
 Q# can then compile it excellently into code for quantum computers.

-The quantum compiler for the thrush programming language would be **thrushqua**.
+The quantum compiler for the thrush programming language would be **thrushqc**.
 This would be responsible for transferring the thrush programming language code into Q# code so that it can then be compiled.

-`thrushqua --emulate test.th`
+`thrushqc test.th`

+# > QIR is the other solution.

+**[QIR](https://qir-alliance.org/)** is an intermediary representation on top of LLVM IR, which can be executed by quantum backends such as those from Rigetti and IBM or even Azure.

+This intermediate representation is very similar to LLVM IR, so I can directly use the LLVM C infrastructure around it and generate the intrinsics that emulate the behavior of quantum programming.

+The process is repeated, and a compiler is created that outputs this portable IR format to be used in quantum executors.

 ------------